Technology-Notes/zacmanchester-kicksat-wiki/Radio-Info.md

 **Packet Format:** AX.25

 The KickSat beacon radio will transmit telemetry packets with information like battery charge state, temperature, and Sprite deployment status.
-Standard Ham radio equipment and software
+Standard Ham radio equipment and software can be used to receive and decode the beacon packets.

 ### Sprites: